sepal-contrib/basin-rivers/doc/en.rst

 .. tip::

     All the graphs have an option for independent download directly to your browser.
-Simply hover the cursor in the top right corner and click on the :icon:`fas fa-camera` icon.
+Simply hover the cursor in the top right corner and click on the :icon:`fa-solid fa-camera` icon.

 In the settings tile, you can choose the variable to display: all, gain and loss, loss, non-forest, forest, and gain.
 By choosing one of these options, all graphs will display the selected statistics.
 From this menu you can also filter the data by one or more sub-basins, allowing also the possibility to generate dynamic comparisons between areas.